noahbkim/cs2s-plugin/README.md

 # CS2 Server Plugin Template

 This repository serves as a template for developing CS2 server plugins.
-It uses CMake instead of AMBuild, but in exchange, the is much more flexible regarding build steps and dependencies.
+It uses CMake instead of AMBuild, but in exchange, is much more flexible regarding build steps and dependencies.

 ## CS2S